 Now that you know the signs you need to know how to deal with this.

 You probably know that people with diabetes should always take proper care of their feet.
 During hot days, your feet might get sweaty, and in turn, your socks might get wet.

 You can get sunburned while hiking on hot summer days.
-You avoid this since sunburn stresses the body and raises the blood glucose levels.
+You avoid this since sunburn stresses the body and raises blood glucose levels.
 Apply sunscreen all the time and do your best to protect yourself.

 Bear in mind that hot temperatures might cause your blood glucose levels to fluctuate.
 Therefore, you should test your blood glucose levels more than usual.
 That is how you can take immediate and suitable action to keep your levels stable.

 You need to take action and protect your glucagon kit, insulin, and other supplies before you go outside.
 Do this no matter the temperature.
-Never leave your medications in direct sunlight and hot cars.
+Never leave your medications in direct sunlight and in hot cars.

 Exposure to heat might make them unreliable for later use.

 Every single person, no matter the health status, must ensure to consume enough water, especially during hot days in the summer.
-Make sure to always have water, sugar-free lemonade or other drinks on reach.
+Make sure to always have water, sugar-free lemonade, or other drinks on reach.